hmrc/help-to-save-api/resources/public/api/conf/1.0/docs/overview.md

 On a successful account creation at NS&I, the API internals will additionally, and asynchronously in the background, set the HtS ‘Update Account’ flag in ITMP, aka endpoint HtS DES API #4A.

-The API will be called by an external supplier to make a request to create a Help to Save account on behalf of an Applicant who is eligible for a Help to Save account.
+The API will be called by a Vendor to make a request to create a Help to Save account on behalf of an Applicant who is eligible for a Help to Save account.

 ### For Digitally Excluded users

-In the json body email must not be specified, communicationPreference should be set to 00 and registrationChannel set to callCentre.
+In the JSON 'Body' object, the email must not be specified, communicationPreference should be set to 00 and registrationChannel set to callCentre.